The Allure of Gazpacho

 I heartily suggest garnishing gazpacho with homemade croutons: cut a good-quality bread into 1-inch cubes.
 Toss the cubes with olive oil and spread on a baking sheet.
 Sprinkle with salt and pepper, then bake at 400° until golden and crisp, about 12 minutes.
 Personally, I keep testing them until I am SURE they’re done perfectly.
 I suggest you do the same.

-Peel tomatoes if desired, and remove as many seeds as you can by hand.
+Peel tomatoes if desired, and remove as many seeds as you can.
 Don’t make it too difficult!
 A few seeds are fine.

 Puree ingredients, except salt, pepper and vinegar, in several batches in a blender or food processor.
 Mix all batches together in a large bowl or pitcher and taste to adjust seasoning.